Ponca City (580) 290-1006

 Quality Legal Counsel in Oklahoma City, Ponca City, Stillwater & Tulsa

 Many semi-truck accidents are caused when truck drivers drift into another lane, run red lights, turn too far into another lane, are not on the lookout for pedestrians, bicyclists, and motorcyclists, and for other reasons.
 Regardless of the cause, truck accidents are often severe and result in catastrophic or fatal injuries.
-For that reason, Martin Jean & Jackson commits an entire practice area to meet the needs of clients who have been injured in semi-truck accidents.
+For that reason, Martin, Jean, Jackson, Martin & Peach commits an entire practice area to meet the needs of clients who have been injured in semi-truck accidents.

 If you or a loved one suffered injuries or loss in a truck accident, call our truck accident lawyer in Oklahoma right away.
 As Oklahoma's premier personal injury law firm, we dedicate ourselves to achieving maximum results for our clients.
 Our legal team does this by providing them with the legal resources they need to defend their rights against large insurance and trucking companies.

-• More Than $500 Million in Compensation Recovered
+• More Than A Billion Dollars in Compensation Recovered

 • 100+ Years of Collective Legal Experience